 Year Ended

-December 31, Change
+Decem December 31, e

-2019 2020 %
+2019 2020 Amount %

 (in thousands)

 Product development \$13,604 \$18,655 \$ 5,051 37%

 Product development expenses increased by \$5.1 million, or 37% for 2020 as compared to 2019.
 As we hired more employees for the ongoing maintenance and support of our proprietary technology and our continued investment in the development of products in our Grove Brands product lines, salaries and other personnel-related expenses, including stock-based compensation increased by \$5.3 million.
 The increased hiring resulted in less reliance on professional fees, which decreased by \$1.6 million.
 In addition, there was a \$0.9 million increase in amortization of capitalized internally developed software.